Read the latest stories and news about our work across the world

 More News

-We are excited to celebrate World Teachers’ Day on the 5th of October 2021 under the theme: "Teachers at the heart of education recovery".
+We celebrate World Teachers’ Day on 5 October 2022, under the theme: "the transformation of education begins with teachers.